yCodeTech/horizontal-timeline-2.0/README.md

    - Added new inactive button states.
    - Minimal HTML setup, meaning the plugin creates the timeline dynamically according to the total amount of event content.
    - Event dates can now be displayed in various ways: dateTime, date, time, dayMonth, monthYear, year.
-   - Added new autoplay feature with pause/play buttons and adjustable speed.
+   - Added new autoplay feature with a progress bar, pause/play buttons and adjustable speed.
    - Added on hover pause/play functionality for autoplay.
-   - Added a progress bar for autoplay.
    - Added new go-to timeline link with customisable scroll functionality.
    - Added mouse-wheel support for scrolling the event content.
    - Added TouchSwipe functionality for touch devices.